 Forming part of the iliopsoas musculotendinous unit, the psoas muscle plays an important role in core stabilization and all kinds of movement, whether it be walking, running, sitting, bending, or yoga.

-The psoas muscle is also considered to be a storehouse of unresolved emotions and tension.
+The psoas muscle is also considered a storehouse of unresolved emotions and tension.
 This is why you might experience strange emotions when practicing hip opening yoga poses that stretch this muscle, like Tree Pose.

 The Hamstrings and Glutes

-Adductor Muscles
+Abductor Muscles

-In seated yoga poses like Butterfly Pose (BaddhaKonasana), we press the knees gently towards the ground which stretches the adductors.
+In seated yoga poses like Butterfly Pose (Baddha Konasana), we press the knees gently toward the ground, which stretches the adductor muscles (inner thigh) while the abductors work to hold the legs in the open position.

-Also Read - 4 Tips on How to Teach Yoga for Arthritis Relief
+See: 4 Tips on How to Teach Yoga for Arthritis Relief

-Do Hip Openers Actually Release Emotions?
+Why Do Hip Openers Release Emotions?

-If you’ve ever felt an overwhelming wave of emotions in Pigeon Pose, you’re definitely not alone.
 The hips store emotional tension both physically and energetically, and in some instances, deeply traumatic events.

 Think about what your body does when you have a bad day at work or somebody gives you a fright; your flight or fight mode is activated, causing the muscles in your jaw, neck, shoulders, hands, and hips to tense up.